-DCFS created a FFPSA eligibility screen to ensure workers are correctly identifying children who are FFPSA eligible.
-This screen can be completed in an investigation or in a case and will be done on each child in the home ages 0 through 17.
-This screen will be mandatory in all investigations that end with opening a new case, reopening a closed case, or connecting to a new case.
-Once a child is designated as a candidate they remain a candidate for the length of the case, until 12 months has passed, or until the last day of the month in which the child turns 18.
+the last day of the month in which the child turns 18.
 Therefore, this screen is only mandated to be completed once, but if a client is identified as a candidate and the case remains open past twelve months then candidacy will be end-dated, and the worker will receive an alert to complete this screen again, if necessary.
 While it is only mandatory at these times, a case worker may go in at any point during a case to complete this screen should changed circumstances then qualify a child as a foster care candidate.
 For example, this may occur when a child has been in foster care and returns home and a case remains open.
 Another example might be if three months into a case a protection plan must be put in place.
-This screen will also capture if a youth is FFPSA eligible due to being a youth in foster care who is pregnant or parenting, which adults in the family are eligible because they are a parent or caregiver of a candidate, and where a youth was residing at the time they were identified as a candidate.28 c.
+This screen will also capture if a youth is FFPSA eligible due to being a youth in foster care who is pregnant or parenting, which adults in the family are eligible because they are a parent or caregiver of a candidate, and where a youth was residing at the time they were identified as a candidate.

+c.
 Connecting Candidacy to Appropriate EBP

-Once FFPSA eligibility (either through candidacy or as a pregnant or parenting foster youth) is established, a Prevention Plan will be accessible to complete in CHRIS.29 While eligibility is determined separately and must be completed on each child, the Prevention Plan will be a family plan that only identifies those children and parents or caregivers who are eligible.
-While a small timeframe is allowable between identifying someone as eligible and completing the Prevention Plan screen, once the first prevention plan is completed, it will auto-populate a creation date of the date eligibility was approved.30 The worker will be able to choose each client that is FFSPA eligible and pick a FFSPA-eligible service.
+Once FFPSA eligibility (either through candidacy or as a pregnant or parenting foster youth) is established, a Prevention Plan will be accessible to complete in CHRIS.
+While eligibility is determined separately and must be completed on each child, the Prevention Plan will be a family plan that only identifies those children and parents or caregivers who are eligible.
+While a small timeframe is allowable between identifying someone as eligible and completing the Prevention Plan screen, once the first prevention plan is completed, it will auto-populate a creation date of the date eligibility was approved.
+The worker will be able to choose each client that is FFSPA eligible and pick a FFSPA-eligible service.
 At the appropriate time, the worker will put the begin date, the end-date, and whether or not the service was successfully completed.
-There is also a mandatory text box for the worker to state why this particular
+There is also a mandatory text box for the worker to state why this particular intervention was chosen and any pertinent notes.
+For pregnant and parenting foster youth, the worker will choose a service that will help ensure the youth is prepared or able to parent and describe in the narrative section the foster care prevention strategy for any child born to the youth.
+This screen can be updated at any time but will be mandatory to update with the case plan, every three months.